ghenosec/ghenosec/README.md

-### Salve, sou o Gheno 👋
+### Hello, my name is Lucas 👋

   👨‍💻
-- Hello, my name is Lucas, my goal is to become a backend developer, focusing on GO, mongoDB, Docker and PostgreSQL, but I'm always studying other languages
+- My goal is to become a backend developer, focusing on GO, mongoDB, Docker and PostgreSQL, but I'm always studying other languages

 <div align="center">
   <a href="https://github.com/Ghenoo">